Problem Statement

 Output Format

-Output a single integer representing the minimum number of bridges needed to get from vertex 1 to n in the minimum possible time.
+Output a single integer representing the minimum number of bridges needed to get from vertex to

 Constraints